 Ellen Pease is the newest contributor to GrillGrrrl.com.
-She is an old friend I’m so happy to have reconnected with- we were camp counselors together in Rocky Mountain National Park back in our 20s!
+She is an old friend I’m so happy to have reconnected with — we were camp counselors together in Rocky Mountain National Park back in our 20s!
 My how time flies.
-Now Ellen co-owns with her fiance a sassy Gourmet Crepe food truck in the Denver area called CKrepes.
+Now Ellen co-owns a sassy gourmet crepe food truck in the Denver area called CKrepes with her fiancé.
 Learn all about Ellen on the contributors page.
-Without further ado, Ellen shares her Corned Beef recipe in time for St. Patty’s day!
+Without further ado, Ellen shares her corned beef brisket recipe in time for St. Patrick’s day!

-Many countries have used variations of salt-curing meat over the past few thousand years, but I always think of it as an Irish dish.
-Corned beef is made by using a combination of pickling spices and “corns” or grains of salt to preserve the beef.
-Curing beef can be broken down into 3 simple steps:
+Many countries have used variations of salt curing meat over the past few thousand years, but I always think of it as an Irish dish.
+Hence why corned beef is so popular for St. Patrick’s Day!
+It’s made by using a combination of pickling spices and “corns” or grains of salt to preserve the beef.
+Curing beef can be broken down into three simple steps:

 1. Making the brine.